riceburgerlabs/miscUtilities/newPrint/README.md

 > 10:50:27 °/main.lua:nil():215: Printed from main.lua at the base level (no function)

-*Printed at 10:50 from main.lua - no funciton - line 215*
+*Printed at 10:50 from main.lua - no function - line 215*

 ----------